the 6 ways horses learn

 Emulate a Mother Figure

-Horses have a strong bond with their mothers, who provide comfort and guidance.
+Horses strongly bond with their mothers, who provide comfort and guidance.

 You can emulate this motherly figure as a trainer by offering reassurance and support during training sessions.